Reynxzz/goto-hacks-2025/README.md

 ### Add More Tools

-Create additional tools in the style of `GitHubMCPTool` and add them to the agent's `tools` list.
+Create additional tools in the style of `GitLabMCPTool` and add them to the analyzer agent's `tools` list.

 ## Troubleshooting

+### GitLab API Authentication Errors

+If you encounter `403 Forbidden` errors:
+- Ensure your `GITLAB_TOKEN` has the correct scopes: `read_api` and `read_repository`
+- Verify the token hasn't expired
+- Check that you have access to the project you're trying to document

-### GitHub API Rate Limiting
+### GitLab API Rate Limiting

 If you encounter rate limiting:
-- Ensure your `GITHUB_TOKEN` is set in `.env`
-- Wait for the rate limit to reset (usually 1 hour)
+- Wait for the rate limit to reset
-- Use a GitHub token with higher rate limits
+- Consider adding delays between requests if processing multiple projects
+- Check your GitLab instance's rate limit settings

-### Google Gemini API Errors
+### LLM Endpoint Errors

-If you encounter Gemini API errors:
+If you encounter LiteLLM endpoint errors:
-- Check that `GOOGLE_API_KEY` is correctly set in `.env`
-- Ensure your API key is valid and active in Google AI Studio
+- Verify you have access to `https://litellm-staging.gopay.sh`
-- Check that you haven't exceeded your API quota
+- Check that the models `openai/gpt-oss-120b` and `GoToCompany/Llama-Sahabat-AI-v2-70B-IT-awq-4bit` are available
-- Visit https://aistudio.google.com/ to verify your API key status

-### MCP Configuration Issues

-The MCP configuration is primarily for reference.
-The current implementation uses direct GitHub API access through the `requests` library for simplicity and reliability.
+- Ensure your network can reach the endpoint

+### Project Not Found

+If you get "project not found" errors:
+- Verify the project path format: `namespace/subgroup/project`
+- URL-encode special characters if needed
+- Ensure your token has access to the project (check project visibility)

 ## License